adap/flower/examples/quickstart_tensorflow/README.md

 -- run-server.sh
 ```

-The `pyproject.toml` and `poetry.lock` orchestrate the project dependencies.
+The `pyproject.toml` defines the project dependencies.
 Simply run poetry to install all required dependencies with:

 ```shell
 poetry install